 The canyon is no wider than 30-feet, with stark, 50-foot vertical walls of ferns on either side.

 After a quarter-mile in a fantasy world of ferns, the trail exits the left side of the canyon up a series of wooden steps.
-Turn around here and head back down the canyon, or if you prefer, see what the forest above has to offer.
+Turn around here and head back down the canyon, or if you prefer, see what the trail has to offer and consider wandering through and practicing the art of forest bathing!

 The first quarter-mile of the Fern Canyon trail is the most photographed.
 At the far end of the canyon, the trail gives an exit on the left side, up a series of wooden stairs.
 Going this direction will take you on a trail with much different scenery – through a pine forest and back to the entrance of Fern Canyon.
 We didn’t take this route, but rather turned around at the end, to enjoy Fern Canyon from another perspective.